amirahnasihah/backend-development/07-nodejs-and-sql/assignment4/README.md

 # One-To-Many

-1. have access to Sequelize
+1. have access to Sequelize and DataTypes
 2. connect to database with Sequelize using instances
 3. define models or database schemas for tables: User and Post
 4. create association: One-To-Many association and foreign key